-Trousers fitted for belts were not yet popular for urban types, but more rugged Westerners and bandits like Pike would’ve been used to them by this point.
-In addition to his gun belt, Pike wears a thick black leather belt for his trousers with a solid steel round clasp in the front.
+Trousers fitted for belts were not yet popular for urban types, but more rugged Westerners and bandits like Pike may have been used to them by this point.
+In addition to his gun belt, Pike wears a thick black leather belt for his trousers with a rounded steel single-prong buckle in the front.
 The belt serves a dual purpose, both holding up his trousers and giving his shoulder holster something to attach onto.

-Pike wears a black vest that appears to be constructed from thick but soft cotton throughout most of The Wild Bunch.
-It is single-breasted that shawl lapels that roll down to a six-button front, although Pike always leaves his vest open to access the holster beneath it; if Pike did button it, the bottom would be flat without a notch or break.
+Pike wears a black waistcoat that appears to be constructed from thick, softly napped cotton throughout most of The Wild Bunch.
+The single-breasted waistcoat has a shawl collar and six black buttons, although Pike always leaves his vest open to access the holster beneath it; if Pike did button it, the bottom would be flat without a notch or break.

 Pike’s vest has two patch pockets with rounded bottoms.
 The back is likely satin with no adjustable strap.

-Pike’s riding boots are well-worn black leather (likely ostrich) with pointed toe caps.
+Pike’s riding boots are well-worn black leather (likely ostrich) with pointed toes.
 Although the shafts have inlay stitching (as one typically sees with cowboy boots), Pike covers his boots with his trousers.
 A set of silver iron spurs are worn on his boots with brown leather buckled straps.